pinga-lab/magnetic-ellipsoid/README.md

 the nineteenth century.
-Ellipsoids have flexibility to represent a wide range of geometrical forms, are the only known bodies which can be uniformly magnetized in the presence of a uniform inducing field and are the only bodies for which the self-demagnetization can be treated analytically.
+Ellipsoids have flexibility to represent a wide range of geometrical forms, are the only known bodies which can be uniformly magnetized in the presence of a uniform inducing field and are the only finite bodies for which the self-demagnetization can be treated analytically.
 This property makes ellipsoids particularly useful for modelling compact orebodies having high susceptibility.
 In this case, neglecting the self-demagnetization may strongly mislead the interpretation